Q100196: Applying a custom Viewer Process in Nuke and Nuke Studio/Hiero

 - !<View> {name: AlexaToRec709, colorspace: AlexaToRec709}

-So for the custom LUT to appear in the Viewer, you will need to append the LUT to the active_views list in the OCIO config:
+You will also need need to append the LUT to the active_views list in the OCIO config:

 active_views: [sRGB, sRGBf, rec709, rec1886, None]